 Excited to break the big news to friends and family?
 Of course you are!
-While when and how you announce your pregnancy is completely up to you, many women choose to wait until after their first trimester, since 80 percent of miscarriages occur during this high-risk time.
+When and how you announce your pregnancy is completely up to you, but many women choose to wait until after their first trimester, since 80 percent of miscarriages occur during this high-risk time.

 Here's what The Bump users have to say: